cilium/cilium/CONTRIBUTING.md

   * Address any feedback received from the reviewers
   * You can push individual commits to address feedback and then rebase your branch at the end before merging.
+* Owners of the repository will automatically adjust the labels on the pull request to track its state and progress towards merging.
+See [Use of GitHub Labels](#use-of-github-labels) for more information.
 * Once the PR has been reviewed and the CI tests have passed, the PR will be merged by one of the repository owners.
 In case this does not happen, ping us on Slack.